 Happens often in Here Is Greenwood.
 Shun Kusanagi and his little brother look like girls, which is disturbing/amusing/arousing to the general populace of the all-male Greenwood dorm.
 Various other male characters don drag at different points in the manga (mostly for cultural/sports festivals), and attract various admirers.
 This is not including the alternative-dimension Cherrywood where everyone male is female.

 In Fushigi Yuugi, the beautiful courtesan Nuriko is revealed to be a man.
 A very pretty man.
-(Hotohori, already a gorgeous male, actually is a little jealous at the start.)
+(Hotohori, already a gorgeous Bishounen, actually is a little jealous at the start, but to his credit, he can pass off as a lady with little effort.)
 Later on in the manga, all the Suzaku warriors are temporarily forced to cross-dress, and Chichiri turns himself into a very sweetly gorgeous young woman - possibly the the best-looking out of all of them, to which Nuriko does not react very well.

 One of the OVA specials features the Suzaku and Seryuu groups and their respective priestesses going on a vacation trip to what turns out to be an all-women's bath (which they find out only when they arrive there), forcing the males to dress as females.
 Of course it's a no-brainer for Nuriko, while Hotohori is just so bishounen it's no problem for him, and Tomo merely wonders how much make-up needs changing.
 As for the others, some of them end up looking good, ranging from cute (Chiriko) to gorgeous (Nakago and Chichiri), others end up looking ridiculous (Tamahome and Tasuki), while Mitsukake, who's face was censored, ended up giving everyone a big scare.